 I'd also like to thank Bob Jarvis from Detroit, USA for his assistance with this home page.

-I'd also like to thank Dennis Burchill for his assistance with this web page.
+I'd also like to thank Dennis Burchill and Norman Love for their assistance with this web page.

 This page first produced 17 September 2004